-• have familiarised yourself with the guidelines and assessment criteria for the scheme.

-- have familiarised yourself with the UKRI Principles of Assessment and Decision Making - to have commented on and to have graded all proposals to which you have been assigned an introducer role (Primary introducer, Secondary introducer or Supporting introducer) - to have alerted the office to any conflicts of interest you may have, including potential conflicts not picked up by the office. - to attend the panel meeting to agree final grades and rankings for all proposals. - to agree any feedback where applicable. - In undertaking the above tasks, panellists are expected to - exercise their knowledge, judgement and expertise in order to reach clear, sound, evidence- based decisions. - $\circ$ treat all applications as strictly confidential at all times. - be always fair and objective and to adhere to Research Council Equality and Diversity Policy which states that:
+- have familiarised yourself with the guidelines and assessment criteria for the scheme. - have familiarised yourself with the UKRI Principles of Assessment and Decision Making - have commented on and to have graded all proposals to which you have been assigned as an introducer (Primary introducer, Secondary introducer or Supporting introducer). - have alerted the office to any conflicts of interest you may have, including potential conflicts, not picked up by the office. - attend the panel meeting to agree final grades and rankings for all proposals. - agree any feedback where applicable.

+In undertaking the above tasks, panellists are expected to:

+- exercise their knowledge, judgement and expertise in order to reach clear, sound, evidencebased decisions. - treat all applications as strictly confidential at all times. - be always fair and objective, and to adhere to Research Council Equality and Diversity Policy which states that: